 THE EDWARD IV ROLL

-Over thirty feet long and lavishly illustrated, it depicts Adam and Eve, a world map, portraits of past kings, Biblical scenes, and many illuminated initials.
+More than fifteen feet long and lavishly illustrated, it depicts Adam and Eve, a world map, portraits of past kings, Biblical scenes, and many illuminated initials.

 There are multiple extant copies held by libraries around the world, including: The Free Library of Philadelphia, University of Pennsylvania, the Morgan Library, and University College London.